zhu1971/thoth/README.md

 # Thoth, the Cairo/Starknet security toolkit (analyzer, disassembler and decompiler)

+> [!IMPORTANT]
+> This repository is no longer maintained.
+If you have any questions or need further assistance, please contact [FuzzingLabs](https://fuzzinglabs.com/).

 <img src ="https://img.shields.io/badge/python-3.10-blue.svg"/>

 Thoth (pronounced "taut" or "toss") is a Cairo/Starknet security toolkit including analyzers, disassemblers & decompilers written in Python 3.
 Thoth's features include the generation of the call graph, the control-flow graph (CFG) and the data-flow graph for a given [Sierra file](/sierra/README.md) or Cairo/Starknet compilation artifact.
 It also includes some really advanced tools like a Symbolic execution engine and Symbolic bounded model checker.